-This reach of Monument Creek is lined with multiple census tracts currently mapped in the Climate and Economic Justice Screening Tool as economically disadvantaged, impacted by critical clean water and waste infrastructure, affordable and sustainable housing, health burdens, and training and workforce development.
+This reach of Monument Creek is lined with multiple census tracts identified as economically disadvantaged in the Colorado Enviroscreen program.
+The scores for the tracts in the Enviroscreen study area range from 77.89 to 93.13.
+These tracts are identified as economically disadvantaged, impacted by critical clean water and waste infrastructure, affordable and sustainable housing, health burdens, and training and workforce development.
 The environmental justice component of our proposed planning efforts aligns with the equity discussion on pg.
 160 of the Tools Section of the Colorado Water Plan.